fluxninja/aperture/docs/content/introduction.md

 ## Additional Support

-Navigating Aperture's capabilities might bring up questions, and we understand that.
+Navigating Aperture's capabilities might bring up questions.
 Don't hesitate to engage with us for any queries or clarifications.
-We are here to assist and ensure that your experience with Aperture is smooth and beneficial.
+Our team is here to assist and ensure that your experience with Aperture is smooth and beneficial.

 <!-- vale off -->